-As the Town moves forward, attention needs to be paid to the existing sidewalk infrastructure and work on adding additional sidewalks in neighborhoods to make them more pedestrian friendly.
-Some areas of interest should include South College, Valley Dale, Pinehill Park, Parkview, and Double Gates.
+As the Town moves forward, a special emphasis will be placed on sidewalk infrastructure and efforts will be made to add and improve more sidewalks to neighborhoods to make them more pedestrian friendly.
+Some areas of focus are South College, Valley Dale, Pinehill Park, Parkview, and Double Gates.
 New sidewalks have been added to Mountain Lane and College Ave.

-The removal of several buildings downtown has resulted in more spaces available for parking in the downtown area.
-The Town along with area businesses are utilizing these areas for parking.
-The former Rasi’s Supermarket was demolished as part of a FEMA project.
+The removal of several buildings downtown has resulted in more spaces available for parking.
 Once this was completed, the creek channel has been widened, with the remainder of the property to be used as parking for all the downtown businesses.
 Even with this added parking there is still a need for additional parking.

 Bluefield is adjacent to the main Norfolk Southern line that connects the ports at Hampton Roads to the rest of the nation.
-As a result, it is possible to ship goods and materials via rail to most anywhere in the world with little difficulty.
+As a result, goods and materials can be imported and exported via rail to most anywhere in the world.
 Another form of rail transportation that can be utilized is the Amtrak Rail Service, which is offered within 40 miles of Bluefield, in Hinton, West Virginia.

 Tazewell County Airport is located near Richlands, Virginia and the Mercer County Airport is located 15 minutes away in Mercer County, West Virginia.
 Larger airports are located in Roanoke, VA, Tri-Cities, TN, and Charleston, WV.
-Each of these airports is within an hour and forty-five-minute drive.
-International flight connections can be made through Charlotte, NC which is 2.5 hours away.
+Each of these airports are within an hour and forty-five-minute drive.
+International flight connections can be made in Charlotte, NC which is 2.5 hours away.